KSP-KOS/KSLib/doc/lib_running_average_filter.md

 description:
   * Outputs the running average of the latest input value and all of the historical values in the list
+---
+Copyright © 2015 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).